-Humans in the past have acted quickly to protect themselves.
-In the 1980s a hole in the ozone layer was discovered above Antarctica.
+- In the 1980s a hole in the ozone layer was discovered above Antarctica.
 In 1987, only two years after it was discovered, states came together with a solution!
 Every single country in the world signed the Montreal Protocol of 1987.
-The Protocol bans CFCs and other chemicals that hurt the ozone layer.
-Now, the ozone layer is recovering.
-We were successful because we saw a danger to all humans and worked together to fix the problem.
-We need to do the same thing for climate change.

-In 2015, countries met to talk about climate change in Paris.
+The Protocol bans CFCs and other chemicals that hurt the ozone layer. - In 2015, countries met to talk about climate change in Paris.
 At the end of the conference, an agreement was reached in order to work towards making less greenhouse gases.
 On December 12th 2015 the document was adopted.
-This is called the Paris Agreement.
-It calls for all states to work towards keeping the global average temperature of the world less than 2°C. However, keeping global climate under a 1.5°C would be the best.
-It would keep a lot of dangerous weather from happening and lower risks for states that are most in danger.

-Today, 176 states have signed the Paris Agreement.
-Many states are making changes in order to meet their targets.
-The UK is getting rid of their coal plants to use cleaner resources.
-China wants 20% of their energy to come from renewable resources by 2030.
-China is also planning to sell millions of electric cars in the future.
-52% of the cars sold in Norway are electric or hybrids.
-These are great steps but more still needs to be done.

-In 2016, the UN launched the Sustainable Development Goals.
+This is called the Paris Agreement. - The Paris Agreement calls for all states to work towards keeping the global average temperature of the world less than 2°C. However, keeping global climate under a 1.5°C would be the best. - 176 states have signed the Paris Agreement.
+Many states are making changes in order to meet their targets. - The UK is getting rid of their coal plants to use cleaner resources. - China wants 20% of their energy to come from renewable resources by 2030.
+China is also planning to sell millions of electric cars in the future. - 52% of the cars sold in Norway are electric or hybrids. - In 2016, the UN launched the Sustainable Development Goals.
 States decided together that these are goals we need to reach to live in a fairer and sustainable world.
-Goal 13 is to "take urgent action to combat climate change and its impacts".
-Unfortunately, not much progress has been made.
-The average global temperature was 1.1°C higher than normal.
-Also, carbon dioxide levels reached a new high, 407 parts per million.
+Goal 13 is to "take urgent action to combat climate change and its impacts". - The average global temperature is 1.1°C higher than normal.
+Carbon dioxide levels reached a new high in 2017, 407 parts per million.
 This is the highest it has been in millions of years.
-Countries need to lower emissions now.

-In the future, climate change could create more conflicts.
-Climate change is having a negative effect on our environment and damaging our water resources.
+Countries need to lower emissions now. - Climate change is having a negative effect on our environment and damaging our water resources.
 Climate change is responsible for droughts, floods, and depleting water supplies.
 As the world population grows, so does the demand for water.

-The more people there are, the more food is needed - and more water is needed to grow all that extra food.
-Water will play a role in future conflicts if people do not have access to it.
-We need solutions to provide people with what they need to live so climate change does not cause violence.
+- Water will play a role in future conflicts if people do not have access to it.
+We need solutions to provide people with what they need to live so climate change does not cause violence. - Carbon pricing is a solution to the problem of CO2.

-One of the possible solutions to reducing CO_2 is carbon pricing.
 Carbon pricing is when a government puts a special tax on things that cause pollution.
-Because it is more expensive people will use it less.
-Or, a government could only allow a certain amount of pollution.
+Because it is more expensive people will use it less. - Another solution for CO2 is called cap and trade.
+A government could only allow a certain amount of pollution.
 This is called a cap.
 Companies that pollute would have a permit to pollute a certain amount and they could not go over that.
-But, they could buy pollution credits from other companies that did not use theirs.

-Some people think carbon pricing is a bad idea.
+But, they could buy pollution credits from other companies that did not use theirs. - Some people think carbon pricing is a bad idea.
 Prices will go up and people will have to pay more.
-Also, companies might just leave to pollute in a country that does not have these types of rules.
-42 countries now use carbon pricing or plan on using it in the near future.
+Also, companies might just leave to pollute in a country that does not have these types of rules. - 42 countries now use carbon pricing or plan on using it in the near future.
 The EU started in 2005 and since then many countries have done the same.
 Several cities and provinces in China have tested carbon pricing programs.
 Singapore is planning on a tax in 2019 and will use the money to reduce pollution.